domRiddle/ASF/Docker.md

 ```
 docker pull justarchi/archisteamfarm
-docker run -dit -v /home/archi/ASF/config:/app/config --name asf justarchi/archisteamfarm
+docker run -it -v /home/archi/ASF/config:/app/config --name asf justarchi/archisteamfarm
 ```

 And that's it, now your ASF docker container will use shared directory with your local machine in read-write mode, which is everything you need for configuring ASF.
-We also added `-d` option in order to start ASF container in detached mode - you can attach to your container easily with `docker attach asf`.

 Of course, this is just one specific way to achieve what we want, nothing is stopping you from e.g. creating your own `Dockerfile` that will copy your config files into `/app/config` directory inside ASF docker container.